dsp-jetpack/JetPack/doc/deployment_guide.md

 Switch with OS9, configurations can be done using following commands:

-* Switch configurations for 5 port nics, port-channel of compute Bond1 interfaces should be in floating vlan:
+* Switch configurations for five port nics, port-channel of compute Bond1 interfaces should be in floating vlan:

     ```yaml
     # int vlan <floating-vlan>